omgcrazybeans/tripadvisor-reviews-server/README.md

 # Wanderlust - Wander off onto your next adventure

-## Goal:
+## Goals:

 I built the back-end of a user reviews microservice from a travel web app.
+The app was deployed on AWS cloud service.
+The web app was scaled to handle 500 user queries/second with sub second latency time on a database containing 40+ million data entries.

 ## Technologies: